NethermindEth/Forta-Agents/Curve-finance-suite/New-Fee/README.md

   - Type is always set to "info"
   - Metadata contains:
     - `affected_pool`: The `_pool` argument used in the call
+    - `sender`: Address of the account that call the function

 ## Test Data